wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/power-platform-architecture/includes/3-location.md

-Microsoft has a worldwide network of datacenters (which support Power Platform) that are set up in 17 different locations.
+Microsoft has a worldwide network of datacenters (which support Microsoft Power Platform) that are set up in 17 different locations.
 This level of localization helps organizations more easily meet data residency, sovereignty, and compliance requirements.

 When creating an environment, you can specify its geographical location.
 The data for the environment will be held in the chosen geographical location.